 Challenge #3: Limited transparency and reporting lead to risk exposures

 Transparency and responsiveness are key factors in running a business successfully.
 Companies with fine-tuned visibility across their processes, such as communication with partners, risk management, or supply chain management, have a tremendous competitive advantage.

 A consistent reporting process leads to transparency and communication with stakeholders and allows your business to make well-informed, strategic decisions.

-Key Trends in the GRC Software Market
+GRC Software Market Trends

 One client, a SaaS company with a wide range of B2B and B2C financial solutions, came to Innovecs with a live financial risk management system that could process and analyze financial data, but only with human intervention.

-The Innovecs’ team transformed the client’s system to a cloud solution with a responsive user interface (can work on both PC and mobile devices).
+The client wanted to improve this system by making it autonomous, more secure, and performance-driven.
+The Innovecs’ team made the client’s system a cloud solution with a responsive user interface (can work on both PC and mobile devices).

 The system is trained to analyze financial transaction data.
 It inspects the money sender, checks their payment history, and the origin of the money.
 Based on this information, it determines possible risks.